By Dr. Amy Duong (bio below)

 I hope you will try out packs with castor oil – for eczema symptoms, skin irritation, and more.
 It has been a great addition to my protocols for reducing pain, having anti-inflammatory effects, and easing digestive concerns, as well as promoting a healthy body for healthy skin, thanks to ricinoleic acid and other important ingredients.

 Bio: Dr. Amy Duong completed her Naturopathic Doctorate at Southwest College of Naturopathic Medicine in Tempe, Arizona, where she also trained in Acupuncture.
 She offers general naturopathic care with a special focus on skin, disorders, including eczema, acne and psoriasis, as well as anxiety, depression, and digestive concerns.
 Currently, Dr. Duong is based in Connecticut, where she sees many lovely patients of all ages with common skin conditions and other medical concerns in her naturopathic medical practice.

 Please visit Dr. Amy Duong’s website for more information and to work with her through phone or Skype consultations.
-Dr. Amy’s patients come from around the world and it’s her passion to help everyone on their path to clear skin.
-Stay in touch through Instragram or check out her informative YouTube videos.
+Dr. Amy’s patients come from around the world, and it’s her passion to help everyone on their path to clear skin.
+Stay in touch through Instagram or check out her informative YouTube videos.

 Click Here for a FREE 15 Minute Consultation with Dr. Amy Duong